Who Designs Democracy? | Screening & Keynote with Maximina Juson

 The Architecture of Presidential Elections and the Mechanics of Reform.

 Democracy is often debated in ideological terms.
 Yet the Electoral College reminds us that the structure of a system can matter more than the rhetoric surrounding it.
-Why?
-Because the rules of a system shape the incentives of everyone operating within it, from candidates and parties to voters themselves.
+The rules of a system shape the incentives of everyone operating within it, from candidates and parties to voters themselves.

 Film Screening